pecard/tabuleia/README.md

 # tabulEIA

 > tabulEIA Automatize the process of building species occurrence list for EIA reports.
-Lested species arearranged with their conservation and taxonomic status.
+Listed species are arearranged with their conservation and taxonomic status.

 ## website